 To re-enter the program following a Leave of Absence, a student must be in good financial standing.
 Students who have failed any courses are strongly advised to remediate these prior to returning from leave.
-The Registrar will inform a student of his or her status and eligibility for re-enrollment.
+The Registrar will inform a student of their status and eligibility for re-enrollment.